 Day 6: Akureyri/Jökulsárgljúfur National Park This morning we visit Hljodaklettar Echo Cliffs where we explore the labyrinth of “echoing rocks” created by the spiral basalt formations of arches and canyons here.
 We travel next to Asbyrgi, a huge canyon enveloped by towering walls; in the middle of the partially wooded canyon sits a huge hoof-shaped rock called “The Island.”
 We continue on to Husavik, where mid-afternoon we embark on a bird-watching cruise to Puffin Island to see the thousands of seabirds here (based on seasonality): puffins, black guillemots, fulmars, and Arctic terns.
 Then en route back to Akureyri, we stop at Godafoss, the “waterfall of the gods” named for the carvings of Norse gods discarded here when the country was declared Christian a thousand years ago.
 B,D

 Day 7: Akureyri/Reykjavik/Selfoss This morning we fly to Reykjavik; upon arrival we coach to Thingvellir National Park, known both for its historic import and as the place where the fissure between the geological plates of North America and Europe is most evident.
 It’s also a gem of nature, with canyons, caves, waterfalls, and ponds surrounded by snow-capped mountains.
 We learn about the historic parliament founded here in 930 CE, and walk along a gorge into the rift valley itself.
-After a lunch of wild freshwater trout at a lakeside hotel, we depart for famed Great Geysir and Gullfoss, Iceland’s immensely popular “golden” waterfall.
+After lunch at a local restaurant, we depart for famed Great Geysir and Gullfoss, Iceland’s immensely popular “golden” waterfall.
 Then we drive down to the southern coast to the beautiful agricultural area of Selfoss.
 B,L

 Day 9: Selfoss/Reykjavik Heading back to Reykjavik today we travel through “saga” country, the setting of one of the country’s famous medieval stories.
 We stop along the way to see the geothermal exhibit at the Hellisheidi Power Plant, Iceland's largest.
 Upon arrival in Reykjavik, we have lunch at a local restaurant then embark on a city tour of the Icelandic capital.
 Home to more than half of Iceland’s population, Reykjavik ranks as one of the world’s safest and cleanest cities.
 Later, we check in at our well-located hotel in the city center.
 Dinner tonight is on our own in this stylish city.
 B,L